 Social media like Twitter, Instagram, and Facebook, among others, have changed how we communicate and has impacted how society perceives and reacts to current events.
 The reliability and credibility of these forms are questionable because they can be hard to trace to the real owner.
 We often need to verify the information with credible news reporting in the main stream media.
 Credible or not, these sources, like newspapers and other news sources, are considered primary sources -- recording events and opinions at the time.
 Because scholarly articles generally get published at least a year or two after an event, you will need to pick aspects of the technology that are older (at least 5 years to get enough articles).

 The Arab Spring events now have scholarly articles written about the events in the various countries and the concept as a whole.
-Ferguson, Black Lives Matter, and the standoff in Oregon are too recent.
-However, each of these is a resurfacing of an older idea or movement.
+However really recent events are often a resurfacing of an older idea or movement.
 You can find articles on the historical roots of these current events but checking for references in the current news articles to names of groups or other historical events related to the current one.

 Remember that disasters often lead to technology changes and changes in society.